zenparsing/chromium-futures/README.md

-All coroutine arguments that are passed by reference or pointer - including the implicit object reference for member functions - must either be empty or must provide weak pointers via a `GetWeakPtr()` member function.
+All coroutine arguments that are passed by reference or pointer - including the implicit object reference for member functions - must either be empty or must provide weak pointers via an `AsWeakPtr()` member function.
 For any such non-empty argument, the coroutine will not resume from a `co_await` if the corresponding weak pointer becomes invalid.